Our publications / A smooth post-acquisition integration process

 To ensure a quick startup, a preliminary action plan by work team is required.

-Besides speeding up the process, the action plan puts the emphasis in the right places from the outset.
-It is sometimes difficult to rectify a poor start, which is often very costly.
 To conclude, smooth integration is achieved by dealing directly with all the key issues confronting the company through an approach that allows for quick corrections and ongoing feedback between senior management and the company’s middle managers.
 Best of luck with your acquisition!